Transfer Student Admission

 Know When to Apply to Engineering Programs

-Computer Engineering, Computer Science, Electrical Engineering, and Industrial & Systems Engineering also admit students for spring quarter.
+- Computer Engineering, Computer Science, and Electrical Engineering also admit students for spring quarter.

-Bioengineering and Chemical Engineering only admit students for spring quarter.
-Students interested in Bioengineering should visit the Bioengineering Undergraduate Program page for information on transfer strategies.
+- Bioengineering and Chemical Engineering admit students for spring quarter only.
+See Bioengineering Undergraduate Program page or Chemical Engineering Upper Division Admission for information on transfer strategies.

 Work with Your College Adviser